Brewers vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Nico Hoerner has recorded 142 hits with 24 doubles, four triples, nine home runs and 37 walks.
+- Nico Hoerner has collected 143 hits with 24 doubles, four triples, nine home runs and 37 walks.
 He has driven in 62 runs with 32 stolen bases.

 Hoerner Recent Games